EsraaAhmd/barq-devops-subnet-task/report.md

 ---

+## 🧾 Author

-📁 *This report was prepared by Esraa as part of the Barq DevOps Internship Task.*
+Esraa — as part of the Barq DevOps Internship Task

+Date: July 2025